9-1-1 (TV series): Accolades

-Spin-off
+Season 5 was recognized with The ReFrame Stamp for hiring people of underrepresented gender identities, and of color.

+Spin-offs

 On May 12, 2019, it was announced that a spin-off, titled 9-1-1: Lone Star, would premiere on January 19, 2020, immediately following the NFC Championship game and continue the following night, January 20, 2020.
 On the same day, Rob Lowe was announced to star.
-In September, Liv Tyler, Ronen Rubinstein, Sierra McClain, Jim Parrack, Natacha Karam, Brian Michael Smith, Julian Works, and Rafael Silva were also announced to star in the series alongside Lowe.
+In September, Liv Tyler, Ronen Rubinstein, Sierra McClain, Jim Parrack, Natacha Karam, Brian Michael Smith, Julian Works, and Rafael L. Silva were also announced to star in the series alongside Lowe.
 Due to COVID-19 concerns, Liv Tyler did not return for the second season.
 Gina Torres was introduced in a regular role.

+On October 1, 2024, shortly after it was confirmed that 9-1-1: Lone Star's fifth season would be its last, Ryan Murphy revealed to Variety that a second 9-1-1 spinoff was in the works for ABC.
+On February 20, 2025, ABC officially announced that a spin-off set in Nashville had been ordered, set to premiere in the 2025-26 season.
+On March 17, Chris O'Donnell was announced to be joining the cast.
+In April, it was announced that Jessica Capshaw had joined the cast.
+The following month, LeAnn Rimes and Kimberly Williams-Paisley were announced to star.